jakubwro/NumberTheoreticTransforms.jl/doc/src/index.md

 There you can submit bug reports, propose new calculation algorithms with pull requests, and make suggestions.

+## Credits

+Amazing performance improvements for Fermat Number Transform implementation were suggested by Andrey Oskin in [this thread](https://discourse.julialang.org/t/performance-advice-needed/33467/11).

 ## License

 The `NumberTheoreticTransforms.jl` package is licensed under the MIT License.
 The original author is Jakub Wronowski.
+Significant contributions were done by Andrey Oskin.